iconclass/server/src/help/dev.md

 ### Status updates on development

+**2021-12-21**

-- _2021-12-21_ Add "q" parameter support to browse path so that searches can be called from URLs
+Add "q" parameter support to browse path so that searches can be called from URLs

+Fix bug for indexing where text and keywords were squished together.

+Add French and Italian to the search index.

+**2021-12-20**

-- _2021-12-20_ Show children in notation focus, to allow "narrower" scope.
+Show children in notation focus, to allow "narrower" scope.

+**2021-12-19**

-- _2021-12-19_ Show path in notation focus, to allow "wider" scope.
+Show path in notation focus, to allow "wider" scope.

+**2021-12-16**

-- _2021-12-16_ Add some API documentation
+Add some API documentation

+**2021-12-15**

-- _2021-12-15_ Improve responsiveness of site
+Improve responsiveness of site

+**2021-12-15**

-- _2021-12-15_ Investigating issues where certain keyword searches do not show results as expected.
+Investigating issues where certain keyword searches do not show results as expected.

+**2021-12-15**

-- _2021-12-15_ Fixed URL displayed when browsing to be without language, in canonical form and URL escaped.
+Fixed URL displayed when browsing to be without language, in canonical form and URL escaped.

+**2021-12-15**

-- _2021-12-15_ LOD URLs (like 52D1.rdf etc.) fixed small bug for showing items without keywords.
+LOD URLs (like 52D1.rdf etc.) fixed small bug for showing items without keywords.